-Jason Borchin will enter his sixth season on Sacramento
+Jason Borchin will enter his seventh season on Sacramento

-State’s coaching staff in 2014, and fifth as a full-time
+State’s coaching staff in 2015, and sixth as a full-time

-Borchin, who played for the Hornets in 2006 and 2007, took over for longtime assistant Weidi Zhang, who retired in May of 2010.
-In addition, Borchin serves as co-head coach of the Hornets’ sand volleyball squad which boasts three wins over Cal during its first two years as a program.
+Borchin, who played for the Hornets in 2006 and 2007, also serves as co-head coach of the Hornets’ sand volleyball squad which boasts three wins over Cal during its first two years as a program.
 Prior to his appointment to full-time assistant in 2010, Borchin served one year on the Hornets’ staff as a volunteer assistant in 2007.

-During his four seasons as an assistant coach, the Hornets have had at least three Big Sky all-academic selections each year and a combined 16 over that span.
-Of the squad’s six returning student-athletes in 2014, five currently have overall grade point averages of at least 3.175.
+During his five seasons as a full-time assistant coach, the Hornets have had at least three Big Sky all-academic selections each year and a combined 23 over that span.
+Of the squad’s 16 returning student-athletes in 2015, 11 currently have overall grade point averages of at least a 3.0.

-Impressively, of the 15 student-athletes that have expired their eligibility during Borchin’s tenure as assistant coach, 12 have graduated and three more are on pace to graduate during the 2014-15 academic year.
+Impressively, of the 15 student-athletes that have expired their eligibility during Borchin’s tenure as assistant coach, 14 have graduated and one more is on pace to graduate in the spring of 2015.

 Also during that 2011 season, Sacramento State went 17-15 overall, including a 10-6 record and third place finish in the conference.
 The Hornets ranked among the top half of all Div.
 I teams in the final RPI report, and three Hornets received all-conference accolades.
 The team concluded the year by winning 12 of its final 18 matches, including a six-match winning streak from Sept.
 24-Oct.
 8, the longest since the 2007 season.